mistermarco/screencapture/README.md

 ## Using Built-in Mac OS X programs

-The command ‘open’ allows you to open a URL in the default browser.
+The command 'open' allows you to open a URL in the default browser.
 For example:

     open https://www.google.com